cunjian/pytorch_face_landmark/README.md

 # Pytorch Face Landmark Detection
 Implementation of face landmark detection with PyTorch.
-The model was trained using coordinate-based and heatmap-based regression methods.
+The models were trained using coordinate-based and heatmap-based regression methods.
 A [video demo](https://lnkd.in/eH27JcP) was displayed here.

 * Support 68-point and 39-point landmark inference.
 * Support different backbone networks.